shopikhan/shopikhan-wp/wp-content/plugins/woo-product-bundle/readme.txt

 5. Almost done! click Save and see the result

 == Changelog ==

+= 5.2.2 =
+* Fixed: Error on checkout page

+= 5.2.1 =
+* Fixed: Wrong bundled product's quantity

+= 5.2.0 =
+* Updated: Compatible with WooCommerce 4.2.0
+* Added: Plus/minus button for quantity input
+* Added: Link to individual product on the thumbnail

+= 5.1.3 =
+* Added: Italian translation (Thanks to Massimo Albanesi)
+* Fixed: Compatible with WPC Ajax Add to Cart
+* Fixed: Some minor CSS & JS issues

+= 5.1.2 =
+* Fixed: Compatible with WPC Variations Radio Buttons
+* Fixed: Plus/minus button for decimal quantity
+* Fixed: Permission to use bulk actions

+= 5.1.1 =
+* Added: Spanish translation (Thanks to Ramón Perez Sil)
+* Added: Shortcode [woosb_form]

+= 5.1.0 =
+* Added: Bundled pricing methods: from Sale price (default) or Regular price
+* Added: Compatible options for WooCommerce PDF Invoices & Packing Slips
+* Added: Compatible options for WooCommerce PDF Invoices, Packing Slips, Delivery Notes & Shipping Labels
+* Optimized the code

+= 5.0.1 =
+* Fixed: Have a bit different in the total price on the cart
+* Optimized the code

+= 5.0.0 =
+* Note: PLEASE CONSIDER BEFORE UPDATING THIS VERSION
+* Removed: Limits 3 products in a bundle
+* Updated: Variable or variation product only available on the Premium Version

 = 4.0.4 =
 * Added: Danish translation (thanks to Flemming)